The Fascinating History of Valentine’s Day: Origins and Traditions

 Evolution of Valentine’s Day

-In the 1800s, Valentine’s Day changed into the holiday we know today, with factories pumping out tons of paper valentines and sentimental verses.
+In the 1800s, this day changed into the holiday we know today, with factories pumping out tons of paper valentines and sentimental verses.
 Plus, when postal rates dropped in 1840, sending cards became even more popular, with millions sent out in just one year.

 In the United States, companies like Cadbury made it even bigger by selling mass-produced cards and heart-shaped boxes of chocolates, Now, Valentine’s Day is a huge deal worldwide, with lots of money spent on gifts and cards.